-Record if the T stage value has a prefix of "c" or "p"; for example, record

-retinoblastoma T stage pT2b as "p2b".

-Refer to the TNM Supplement: A Commentary on Uniform Use, 3rd Edition for
+Record if the T stage value has a prefix of "c" or "p"; for example, record retinoblastoma T stage pT2b as "p2b".
+Refer to the TNM Supplement: A Commentary on Uniform Use, 5th Edition for coding rules.

-coding rules

-Source and reference attributes

-Reference documents: Wittekind C et al (Editors) 2003.
-International Union Against Cancer (UICC): TNM

-supplement: A commentary on uniform use, 3rd edition.
+Source and reference attributes Submitting organisation: Australian Institute of Health and Welfare Reference documents: Wittekind C et al (Editors) 2019.
+Union for International Cancer Control (UICC): TNM supplement: A commentary on uniform use, 5th edition.
 Wiley-Blackwell.

-Data element attributes

-Collection and usage attributes

-Guide for use: Record the size and extent of the primary tumour at the time of diagnosis of the
+Data element attributes Collection and usage attributes Guide for use: Record the size and extent of the primary tumour at the time of diagnosis of the cancer.

-cancer.